gbowne1/ProgrammerNotes/Node_JavaScript_Programming/make-a-package-json-file.md

 ## Some other notes

-"eslintConfig" must be in JSON
+"eslintConfig" must be in JSON.